chinedufn/dipa/book/src/feature-flags/README.md

 - `impl-tester`

-Exposes the `DiffPatchTestCase` utility that can be used to [test your custom implementations](../custom-diffing/testing-your-implementation).
+Exposes the `DipaImplTester` utility that can be used to [test your custom implementations](../custom-diffing/testing-your-implementation).